-And for a space-saving and effective execution of this strategy, you can create an HTML QR code.
+And for a space-saving and effective execution of this strategy, you can create an image gallery QR code

-An HTML or H5 editor QR code allows users to use a customizable HTML page where you can add text, upload videos, links, and even a whole set of images.
+An image gallery QR code using the HTML or H5 editor QR code allows users to use a customizable HTML page where you can add text, upload videos, links, and even a whole set of images.

 This tool is your best bet to create a digital image gallery for your intangible cultural heritage.

 And to make learning more engaging, some industries now merge video content with a QR code.

 Ottawa’s Bytown Museum recently reopened and introduced QR code-based operations.

 The museum displayed video QR codes beside artifacts that, once scanned, redirects visitors to short videos giving details about the displayed relic.

 Related: How to create a video QR code in 7 steps

 An audio QR code can redirect scanners to audio guides and lectures when used for cultural heritage and patrimony preservation.